Home / Partnership Examples: Real-Life Use Cases That Work

 This article highlights real-life partnership examples that work, so you can gain practical ideas for your own business partnership strategy.

-What Are Partnerships In Business?
+What Are Partnerships in Business?

-A partnership is a business run by two or more people who share control, profits, and responsibility.
 Some partnerships are written down and registered with the state, while others are based on a verbal agreement or handshake.
-The structure depends on the risk partners are willing to take and how much legal protection they want.

-How Partnerships In Business Work
+How Partnerships in Business Work

 Partnership owners create written agreements.
 These documents contain all the responsibilities to ensure compliance and prevent arguments.
-Unlike corporations, partnerships also usually have more favorable tax treatments.

 This section explains how different partnership examples work in specific industries.